-Instruct patients and/or caregivers to use and practice with

-the Trainer device to familiarize themselves with the use of EpiPen® in an allergic emergency.
+Patients and/or caregivers should be instructed to use the EpiPen® Trainer to familiarize themselves with the use of EpiPen® in an allergic emergency.
 The Trainer may be used multiple times.
-A Trainer device is provided in 2-Pak cartons.
+A Trainer is provided in EpiPen® and EpiPen Jr® 2-Pak cartons.

 Adverse Reactions

 Epinephrine may produce symptoms and signs that include an increase in heart rate, the sensation of a more forceful heartbeat, palpitations, sweating, nausea and vomiting, difficulty breathing, pallor, dizziness, weakness or shakiness, headache, apprehension, nervousness, or anxiety.
 These signs and symptoms usually subside rapidly, especially with rest, quiet and recumbency.
 Patients with hypertension or hyperthyroidism may develop more severe or persistent effects, and patients with coronary artery disease could experience angina.
 Patients with diabetes may develop increased blood glucose levels following epinephrine administration.
-Patients with Parkinson's disease may notice a temporary worsening of symptoms [see Warnings and
+Patients with Parkinson's disease may notice a temporary worsening of symptoms [see Warnings and Precautions (5.4)].

-Precautions (5.5)].
 Accidental Injection

 Advise patients to seek immediate medical care in the case of accidental injection.
-Since epinephrine is a strong vasoconstrictor when injected into the digits, hands, or feet, treatment should be directed at vasodilatation if there is such an accidental injection to these areas [see Warnings and Precautions (5.2)].
+Since epinephrine is a strong vasoconstrictor when injected into the digits, hands, or feet, treatment should be directed at vasodilatation if there is such an accidental injection to these areas [see Warnings and Precautions (5.2).